Crime Briefs: Suspected bike thief caught

 After hearing two conflicting stories of an altercation on the morning of Oct.
 5, Glenwood Springs Police ended up arresting the man without a bleeding gash on his arm.

 According to his arrest affidavit, the 24-year-old told police that he had been drinking at home with two men when an argument broke out.
 He said he offered to fight them individually, but the pair attacked and pummeled him.
-When one of them grabbed a kitchen knife, he told police he grabbed the blade through his shirt using a move he’d learned as a police officer in Mexico.
+When one of them grabbed a kitchen knife, he told them he grabbed the blade through his shirt using a move he’d learned as a police officer in Mexico.

 The other version was more straightforward.
 In it, the man was out of control, and the other two were trying to calm him down.
 He grabbed the knife and stabbed one of them as they ran out the door.